mirageglobe/devopsjourney/src/book.md

 - shortened lead time between fixes
 - faster mean time to recovery (in the event of a new release crashing or otherwise disabling the current system)

+wooow, that was a pile of sturdy intro to some frig ass technology. hope that gave an idea. stay cool and read on. from a great man in our era; hq quotes - "from the power of gray skull, you have the power.."

 \clearpage

 # chapter 0 - getting started from zero

-Skip this chapter if you already have a nice setup with your laptop, and development environment.
-You may have come from various backgrounds, front end developer, backend developer, sys admin, freelancer design or even an accountant wanting to pick up some skills on development.
+***skip this chapter if you already have a nice setup with your laptop, and development environment.*** You may have come from various backgrounds, front end developer, backend developer, sys admin, freelancer design or even an accountant wanting to pick up some skills on development.
 This mob book will be covering topics on a wide spectrum of software development methods and technologies under the sun; so we will have you covered.

 A few things to get yourself embarked on this journey.